stijn-dejongh/lovecraft_public_domain/manuscript/beyond_walls_of_sleep.md

 fell he dropped off into a troubled sleep.
 I did not strap on the strait-jacket as was customary when he slept, since I saw that he was too feeble to be dangerous, even if he woke in mental disorder once more before passing away.
-But I did place upon his head and mine the two ends of my cosmic "radio "; hoping against hope for a first and last message from the dream-world in the brief time remaining.
+But I did place upon his head and mine the two ends of my cosmic _"radio"_; hoping against hope for a first and last message from the dream-world in the brief time remaining.
 In the cell with us was one nurse, a mediocre fellow who did not understand the purpose of the apparatus, or think to inquire into my course.
 As the hours wore on I saw his head droop awkwardly in sleep, but I did not disturb him.
 I myself, lulled by the rhythmical breathing of the healthy and the dying man, must have nodded a little later.

 The sound of weird lyric melody was what aroused me.
 Chords, vibrations, and harmonic ecstasies echoed passionately on every hand; while on my ravished sight burst the stupendous spectacle of ultimate beauty.
 Walls, columns, and architraves of living fire blazed effulgently around the spot where I seemed to float in air; extending upward to an infinitely high vaulted